Tokugawa Iemochi

-Tokugawa Iemochi (徳川 家茂) (17 July 1846 – 29 August 1866) was the 14th shōgun of the Tokugawa shogunate of Japan, who held office from 1858 to 1866.
+Tokugawa Iemochi (徳川 家茂) (17 July 1846 – 29 August 1866) was a Japanese samurai, daimyo and the 14th shōgun of the Tokugawa shogunate of Japan, who held office from 1858 to 1866.
 During his reign there was much internal turmoil as a result of the "re-opening" of Japan to western nations.
 Iemochi's reign also saw a weakening of the shogunate.

 Iemochi died in 1866 and was buried in Zōjō-ji.
 His Buddhist name was Shonmyoin.

 Biography

 Iemochi, known in his childhood as Kikuchiyo (菊千代), was the eldest son of the 11th-generation Wakayama Domain lord Tokugawa Nariyuki (1801–1846) with his concubine known as Jitsujoin and was born in the domain's residence in Edo (modern-day Minato-ku in Tokyo).
 Nariyuki was a younger son of the 11th shōgun, Tokugawa Ienari.

 In 1847, at age 1, he was adopted as the heir of the 12th-generation daimyō Tokugawa Narikatsu, and succeeded him in 1850, taking the name Tokugawa Yoshitomi following his coming of age in 1851.
-In 1858 he had audience with shōgun Iesada and his wife, Atsuhime short after he was adopted as their son and named as the successor to the main Tokugawa house.
+In 1858 he had audience with shōgun Iesada and his wife, Atsuhime shortly after he was adopted as their son and named as the successor to the main Tokugawa house.
 The choice of Yoshitomi was not without conflict; there were other factions in the government who supported Tokugawa Yoshinobu or Matsudaira Naritami for shōgun; both of them, unlike Yoshitomi, were adults.
 After assuming the office of shogun, Yoshitomi changed his name to Iemochi.

 Before Iesada died he give his will to Ii Naosuke, that: